organix/crlf/proof.md

 An _abstract syntax tree_ represents the structure of a program.
 The leaves are _variables_, which represent place-holders for subordinate Ast’s.
-The nodes are _operators_ which combine subordinate Ast’s.
+The nodes are _operators_ which combine zero or more subordinate Ast’s.

 * AST
     * Variable